Application Deadline: 2 May 2022

 - “Research reported in this [publication/press release/etc.] was supported by the National Cancer Institute of the National Institutes of Health (NIH) and the Food and Drug Administration (FDA) Center for Tobacco Products under Award Number U54CA228110.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the NIH or the FDA.”

-- Prior to issuing a press release concerning the outcome of this research, notify Craig Steger, MA, Steger@RoswellPark.org , who will then notify the National Cancer Institute in advance to allow for coordination.
+- Prior to issuing a press release concerning the outcome of this research, please coordinate with your department’s communication contact person and notify Craig Steger, MA, Steger@RoswellPark.org , who will then notify the National Cancer Institute in advance to allow for coordination.

 Review Priorities: Priorities for awarding pilot funding include: